kollokollo/X11Basic/doc/x11basic-ideas.md

 * GPRINT routines should be extendet to a full VT100 emulation.
 (including a cursor).
 * implement 16 possible windows, USEWINDOW, --> SETWINDOW num,mode
-* Was tun mit SCREEN und ROOTWINDOW?
+* What about SCREEN and ROOTWINDOW?
 SAVESCREEN/SAVEWINDOW?

 ## Sound